 This subject was previously known as PICX808 Cyber Terrorism and Information Warfare

-Cyberspace is borderless and global.
-The emergence of modern technology and an information-based world has created new opportunities for criminals.
-This subject provides an overview of these new threats in terms of global security and the implications for law enforcement and national security responses.
-The degree will analyse the processes of cyber terrorism and information cyber warfare through historical, operational and strategic perspectives.
-Topics like the role of the internet in radicalisation, extremism and recruitment, and the role of digital currency in money laundering and recruiting will be covered.
-Students will gain an understanding of various definitions of cyber terrorism and information warfare, and through an application of case studies will analyse and critique existing literature and understanding of these subject matters.
-They will also be able to analyse how nation states and non-nation state actors utilise the internet as an attack vector in information warfare to infiltrate digital systems to gain control of critical infrastructure.
+This subject provides an overview of the new and developing threats that cyberspace brings in terms of global security and the implications for corporate, law enforcement and national security responses.
+The course will analyse cyber attacks involving both nation state actors and non-nation state actors with political motives (including terrorists) through historical, operational and strategic perspectives.
+Students will gain an understanding of various definitions of cyber espionage, cyber terrorism, cyber warfare and information warfare.
+They will also be able to analyse how nation states and non-nation state actors utilise the Internet as an attack vector in information warfare to infiltrate digital systems to gain control of critical infrastructure.
 The subject is interactive and students are expected to actively participate in seminars and online discussion forums.